• Skip to main content

 The Research on Diabetes And Dairy

-In the past 12 months we have seen new science emerge showing that full fat products are not an issue.
+In recent years we have seen new science emerge showing that full fat products are not an issue, and may actually be protective for diabetic health.

 As Time magazine clearly puts it:

-“A recent review published in the European Journal of Nutrition of the existing research on dairy fat came to some surprising conclusions: People who eat full-fat dairy are no more likely to develop cardiovascular disease and type 2 diabetes than people who stick to low-fat dairy.
-When it comes to weight gain, full-fat dairy may actually be better for you, the review found.”
+“A recent review published in the European Journal of Nutrition of the existing research on dairy fat came to some surprising conclusions: People who eat full-fat dairy are no more likely to develop cardiovascular disease and type 2 diabetes than people who stick to low-fat dairy.”

-“Those who ate the most high-fat dairy products had a 23 percent lower risk of developing type 2 diabetes than those who ate the least.”
+“Those who ate the most high-fat dairy products had a 23 percent lower risk of developing type 2 diabetes than those who ate the least,” Dr Ulrika Ericson, from Lund University, Sweden said.

-The conclusion is that eating high fat dairy may be protective against type 2 diabetes.
+The evidence shows that eating high fat dairy may be protective against type 2 diabetes and heart disease.

 Dairy Products Nutrition List